-Burn injuries are particularly harsh injuries, ones that can cause permanent scarring and disfigurement if severe or not treated properly.
-Recovery time can be extremely long in some cases, and can lead to piling up medical expenses.
+Burn injuries are particularly traumatic and can cause permanent scarring and disfigurement if severe or not treated properly.
+Recovery time can be extremely long in some cases and can lead to mounting medical expenses.

-If someone else is possibly at fault for your burn injury, there are options for you to possibly receive compensation.
-Morgan & Morgan’s office in Boston has burn injury attorneys who understand not only the severity of your injury but the specifics of Massachusetts law, allowing us to investigate and create your case while you focus on recovering from a painful injury.
+If someone else is at fault for your burn injury, there are options for you to fight to receive compensation.
+Morgan & Morgan’s office in Boston has burn injury attorneys who understand not only the severity of your injury but the specifics of Massachusetts law, allowing us to investigate and build your case while you focus on recovering from a painful injury.

 In doing this, our attorneys nationwide have helped our clients recover compensation for their burn injuries, helping them pay for their treatments and return to their previous quality of life.
 If you or a loved one has been the victim of a burn, you may be owed compensation for your injuries.

 Burn injuries can come from a number of situations and environments, all of which result in varying severities of injury.
 One common cause of burn injuries is hot water and/or steam; these injuries can occur at home or at work.
 Homes have plenty of burn injury possibilities — especially apartments or public housing with landlords.

 Massachusetts has burn prevention laws in place such as legislation regarding smoke detectors in residential buildings, but a landlord’s negligence regarding components like smoke detectors, heating, wiring, and more could potentially start a fire, injuring their tenant in the process.

 Many of these things can also pose a risk to homeowners, especially if not told about faulty wiring or heating prior to their purchase of the house or if they’re not aware that a product or appliance in their home is defective.